 The net earnings of Black Knight in our calculation of diluted earnings per share is adjusted for dilution related to certain Black Knight restricted stock granted to employees in accordance with ASC 260-10-55-20.
 We calculate the ratio of the Class B shares we own to the total weighted average diluted shares of Black Knight outstanding and multiply the ratio by their net earnings.
 The result is used as a substitution for Black Knight's net earnings attributable to FNF included in our consolidated net earnings in the numerator for our diluted EPS calculation.
-As the effect was antidilutive for the nine months ended September 30, 2015 and had no effect for the three months ended September 30, 2015, there were no adjustments made to net earnings attributable to FNF in our calculation of diluted EPS.
+As the effect was antidilutive for the nine months ended September 30, 2015, there were no adjustments made to net earnings attributable to FNF in our calculation of basic EPS.
 There are no adjustments to earnings attributable to FNF in our calculation of basic EPS.
-There are no adjustments made to net earnings attributable to FNF in our calculation of basic or diluted EPS.
+There are no adjustments made to net earnings attributable to FNF in our calculation of basic EPS.